On this page:

 NVCS is a hierarchical classification, with the most granular level being the Association.
 Associations are grouped into Alliances, Alliances into Groups, and upward, as follows:

-The classification for California was first published as the Manual of California Vegetation in 1995, updated in the second edition of the Manual (Sawyer et al. 2009), and is now most easily accessed in the Online Manual of California Vegetation.
+The classification for California was first published as the Manual of California Vegetation in 1995, updated in the second edition of the Manual (Sawyer et al. 2009), and is now most easily accessed in the Manual of California Vegetation Online.
 However, because we are continually updating the classification based on new projects, much information is also in project-specific classification and mapping reports.

-In addition to Alliances, the classification also includes Semi-natural Stands and Special Stands.
-Semi-natural Stands are strongly dominated by non-native plants that have become naturalized in the state; no Alliances are defined by non-natives.
+The classification also includes Semi-natural Alliances and Special Stands.
+Semi-natural Alliances are strongly dominated by non-native plants that have become naturalized in the state.
 Special Stands are specific patches of vegetation in the landscape that are unique from other patches, which may appear structurally distinctive as well as rare.
 These are usually defined by the presence of locally-dominant but globally or regionally rare plant taxa, including plants on the California Native Plant Society’s Inventory of Rare and Endangered Plants of California or the Department’s Special Plants List.
 The rare species typically defines the type (e.g., Callitropsis abramsiana), and stands usually establish in less redundancy (e.g., less than 10 stands) across the landscape than other vegetation types.
 Certain rare plants establish with a unique set of species within certain climatic and edaphic conditions, and they typically co-dominate with a rare assemblage of species.
 In the case of certain more widespread taxa, the stands in California may be so isolated from other stands in the species range that we don’t know whether they represent an alliance, association or an outlier stand.
-Provisional Alliances and Provisional Semi-natural Stands are types for which we have fewer than 10 stands sampled, but which we expect will prove to be more widespread.
+Provisional Alliances and Provisional Semi-natural Alliances are types for which we have fewer than 10 stands sampled, but which we expect will prove to be more widespread.